Velocidex/velociraptor-docs/content/knowledge_base/tips/favorites.md

+---
-# How can I save my favorite collections for the future?
+title: How can I save my favorite collections for the future?
+---

 Sometimes we tend to collect the same set of artifacts together, possibly with some specific parameters.
 It gets tedious to constantly